eeg31/henipavirus-detection/README.md

 # henipavirus-detection

-code for the analysis in EE Glennon, N John, AJ Peel, & O Restif (2020), "Spillover detection of henipaviruses in people and livestock," 2020.
+code for the analysis in EE Glennon, N John, AJ Peel, & O Restif (2020), "Spillover detection of henipaviruses in people and livestock."

 This repository contains an R script, main.R with options to reproduce the analysis in full or to reproduce figures only.
 The data folder also includes